unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

   * QnA Service
   * QnA Knowledge Base
 * Some familiarity with building a .NET Web API project
-* Some familiarity with building an Angular 7 application
+* Editor application like Notepad to copy and save the values

 Here is a summary of all Azure resources that need to be created: